juanjosalco/Kueski/README.md

 - React: a JavaScript library for building user interfaces.
   - Source: [React](https://reactjs.org/)
   - Terms of Use: React is distributed under the MIT License.
+For more information, please see the React License.

 - Material-UI: a library of user interface components for React.
   - Source: [Material-UI](https://material-ui.com/)
   - Terms of Use: Material-UI is distributed under the MIT License.
+For more information, please see the Material-UI License.

 - PlanetScale: a distributed, scalable database in the cloud.
   - Source: [PlanetScale](https://www.planetscale.com/)